 Employers must prove that all of their employees understand the material.
 Evidence of training and its completion must be recorded and kept on file.
 Employers must also show that standard precautions continue to be met and followed.
 All employers have the duty to provide these documents when requested by OSHA.

-All training records must be kept for a minimum of three years and show:
+All training records must be kept for a minimum of three years and show the following:

 - Who was trained?